 Prerequisite: CHEM 130 advised.
+(3 credits)

-(3 credits) Introductions to microbial metabolic processes and nutrition, thermodynamics of growth and energy generation, genetic and metabolic diversity, evolution and systematics, and microbial ecology.
+Introductions to microbial metabolic processes and nutrition, thermodynamics of growth and energy generation, genetic and metabolic diversity, evolution and systematics, and microbial ecology.
 Emphasis is placed on the application of these concepts to environmental biotechnology.
+CourseProfile (ATLAS)

 CEE 490.
-Independent Study in Civil and Environmental Engineering
+Independent Study in Civil and Environmental Engineering Prerequisite: permission of instructor.
+(1-4 credits)

-Prerequisite: permission of instructor.
-(1-4 credits) Individual or group experimental or theoretical research in any area of Civil and Environmental Engineering.
+Individual or group experimental or theoretical research in any area of Civil and Environmental Engineering.
 The program of work is arranged at the beginning of each term by mutual agreement between the student and a faculty member.
 Written and oral reports may be required.
+CourseProfile (ATLAS)

 CEE 500.
-Environmental Systems and Processes
+Environmental Systems and Processes I

-Prerequisite: CEE 460.
-(3 credits) Concepts of environmental systems and principles of related transport and transformation phenomena and processes; development of fundamental models for articulation of relevant process dynamics; system and process scaling factors and methods; extension of process models to ideal and nonideal natural and engineered homogeneous environmental systems.
+Advisory Prerequisite: CEE 460.
+(3 credits)

+Concepts of environmental systems and principles of related transport and transformation phenomena and processes, focusing on aquatic systems; development of fundamental models for articulation of relevant process dynamics; system and process scaling factors and methods; extension of process models to ideal and nonideal natural and engineer homogeneous environmental systems.
+CourseProfile